mnbvmnbv2/tic-tac-toe-rl/README.md

 The env is simplified to a Single Agent env where the player is always player 1 and the opponent is a random policy.

+I have also made a "PVP" version where there are two agents and it truly is a sequenntial MA-env.

 - Numpy
 - Numpy naive env batching
 - Numba